todayisfineforme/Burger.App.Node.Express.Handlebars/README.md

 ## Usage

+have a MySQL server running

 ```node.js
 npm start
 ```

+then navigate to 'localhost:9000' in your browser

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.